Mining Law Summit

 SYNOPSIS

-This free virtual conference, on Nov.
-9, 2023, will combine recorded presentations from internationally recognized authorities with live participation in answering questions and providing commentary.
+This free online conference, all day Nov.
+7, 2024, will combine recorded presentations from internationally recognized authorities with live participation in answering questions and providing commentary.

 Download Schedule